sph-mn/sph-sp/readme.md

 * /usr/lib/libsph-sp.so

 # compile-time configuration options
-the file `source/c-precompiled/main/sph-sp.h` can be edited before compilation to set the following options. the values must be defined before including the header or the edited header must then be used with the shared library.
+the ifndefs at the top of `source/c-precompiled/main/sph-sp.h` can be customised before compilation, or macro defines before code inclusion, to set the following options. the values must be defined before including the header or the edited header must then be used with the shared library.

 | name | default | description |
 | --- | --- | --- |